"Kevin's edits to our gallery texts were brilliant and thorough."

 -María Gómez de Aranada, Head of Publications, the Prado Museum

-In some fields, like law or construction, a translation’s style is of secondary importance.
-This isn’t the case for museums: gallery texts, exhibit guides and other publications have to be just as nuanced and engaging as their original-language counterparts, and the translator has to be just as immersed in the subject matter as the original author.
+,Some people believe that fidelity is the most important aspect of a translation, and that style is of secondary importance.
+This isn’t the case for museums: gallery texts, exhibit guides, and other publications have to be just as nuanced and engaging as their original-language counterparts, and the translator has to be just as immersed in the subject matter as the original author.
 A poor translation could irreparably damage a museum’s credibility with an entire population.

-I’ve translated for several major international museums, including the Prado Museum in Madrid and the Vatican Museum, as well as a number of smaller museums.
-I’m also an active member of the American Alliance of Museums, and if you have any questions about my work, I’d be happy to grab a coffee at their next conference.
+I’ve translated for several major international museums, including the Prado and Vatican Museums, as well as a number of smaller institutions.
+I’m also an active member of the American Alliance of Museums; if you have any questions about my work, I’d be happy to grab a coffee at their next conference.

 You can find someone cheaper.
 But before taking a chance on a low-cost translator or agency, consider that, in terms of your museum's reputation, a poor translation could look worse than no translation at all, and you may end up paying someone else to do it again.
 Translators charge the rates that they're able to command.